 A master agreement is a pre-negotiated contract between parties that reduces the need to renegotiate common language and allows focus to be placed on specific study work orders, protocols, and budgets.
-The negotiation time for each specific clinical trial can be reduced by utilizing a Master CTA that is already in place and only the study specific work order and budget needs to be negotiated.
+The negotiation time for each specific clinical trial can be reduced by utilizing a Master CTA that is already in place for which only the study specific work order and budget will be negotiated.

-- b) Understand the protocol and what is being asked of your Department.
+- Understand the protocol and what is being asked of your Department

-- c) Help to negotiate the budget as early as possible.
+- Work to negotiate the budget as early as possible

 |Budget and payment terms||Must be agreed to by all parties.|

 |Confidential information||Exchange of information should be in writing and marked “Confidential”.|